v8/v8.dev/src/docs/feature-launch-process.md

 ### Fuzzing is required to ship { #fuzzing }

-JavaScript and WebAssembly features must be fuzzed, and all fuzz bugs must be fixed, before they can be shipped.
+JavaScript and WebAssembly features must be fuzzed for a minimum period of 4 weeks, or one (1) release milestone, with all fuzz bugs fixed, before they can be shipped.

 For code-complete JavaScript features, start fuzzing by moving the feature flag to the `JAVASCRIPT_STAGED_FEATURES_BASE` macro in [`src/flags/flag-definitions.h`](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/flags/flag-definitions.h).